 Things to Consider Before Buying a Gas Can

 Plastic cans and containers are widely used for home organization.
 There are advantages and disadvantages in using plastic tools and materials at your home.
 Plastic may or may not be the best option depending on the task.
-The advantages of the plastic includes durability and cost.
+The advantages of the plastic include durability and cost.

-Pros of a plastic can:
+Pros of a plastic gas can:

 Plastic is a durable material.
 It is designed to endure a small amount of jolt.
 For example, if you take your lunch to work in a plastic container, it often gets thrown around in your bag without breaking.
 Similarly, if you use large plastic cans, it will withstand any pressure more effectively than other materials.

 Plastic is cheaper than metal.
-It is manufactured in great quantities that cause the overall cost of this material to be low.
+It is manufactured in great quantities that cause the overall cost of this material to below.
 Plastic is used to make gas cans because if these cans become damaged with everyday use, the cost of replacing would be low for its users.

 Cons of a plastic can: